|

 for Historical Fiction by the Military Writers Society of America.

-A 1st place winner in Historical Fiction by the Branson Stars & Flags Book Awards.
+the Branson Stars and Flags Book Awards.

 Her war is not with enemy soldiers but with battles of the heart and of the will.